Isaac Watts: Watts and his hymns

-Logic
+Logic and science

 Watts wrote a textbook on logic which was particularly popular; its full title was, Logick, or The Right Use of Reason in the Enquiry After Truth With a Variety of Rules to Guard Against Error in the Affairs of Religion and Human Life, as well as in the Sciences.
 This was first published in 1724, and it was printed in twenty editions.

 Watts wrote this work for beginners of logic, and arranged the book methodically.
 He divided the content of his elementary treatment of logic into four parts: perception, judgement, reasoning, and method, which he treated in this order.
 Each of these parts is divided into chapters, and some of these chapters are divided into sections.
 The content of the chapters and sections is subdivided by the following devices: divisions, distributions, notes, observations, directions, rules, illustrations, and remarks.
 Every contentum of the book comes under one or more of these headings, and this methodical arrangement serves to make the exposition clear.

 In Watts' Logic, there are notable departures from other works of the time, and some notable innovations.
 The influence of British empiricism may be seen, especially that of contemporary philosopher and empiricist John Locke.
 Logic includes several references to Locke and his Essay Concerning Human Understanding, in which he espoused his empiricist views.
 Watts was careful to distinguish between judgements and propositions, unlike some other logic authors.
 According to Watts, judgement is "to compare... ideas together, and to join them by affirmation, or disjoin then by negation, according as we find them to agree or disagree".
 He continues, "when mere ideas are joined in the mind without words, it is rather called a judgement; but when clothed with words it is called a proposition".
 Watts' Logic follows the scholastic tradition and divides propositions into universal affirmative, universal negative, particular affirmative, and particular negative.